pinarbodur/femicide-data-project/README.md

 - **BigQuery**: Used for data storage and complex querying tasks.
 - **dbt (data build tool)**: Facilitates data transformation, testing, and deployment within managed cloud environments.
 - **Looker Studio**: Employs the final transformed data for visualization purposes, generating insightful dashboards and reports.

+## Future Note
+Looking ahead, we plan to replace MageAI with Apache Airflow to further streamline our data orchestration, considering its robustness and production readiness.
+Additionally, future phases of the project will directly integrate with Google Drive and Sheets, enabling seamless data connectivity and accessibility.

 ## Tools and Technologies
 - **[MageAI](https://mage.ai/docs)**: For data extraction and preparation.
 Planned to be replaced by **[Apache Airflow](https://airflow.apache.org/)** in future iterations for enhanced data orchestration.